run2bizdocs/documentation/en-us/docs/4biz-helium/initial-settings/navigation-and-user-interface.md

 Figure 1 – 4biz homepage Screen

 -   **1 - Banner frame**: in the internal area of the system, the taskbar contains navigation items and tools.
-As the main menu, with all the 4biz functionalities, buttons with VoIP integration, the virtual assistant Anuva and information about the user login, environment version and also their language change;
+As the main menu, with all the 4biz functionalities, buttons with VoIP integration, the virtual assistant Helper and information about the user login, environment version and also their language change;

 -   **2 - Navigation in applications**: access to 4biz's 13 certified processes,
     basic registration functionalities, creation and emission of reports, parameters,